arm-hpc-user-group/iwahpce-2023/README.md

 11:22-11:44 : "Evaluating DAOS Storage on ARM64 Clients" by Michael Hennecke, Motohiko Matsuda and Masahiro Nakao [[Slide]](Hennecke.pdf)

-11:44-12:06 : "OpenACC Execution Models for Manycore Processor with ARM" by Mitsuhisa Sato and Miwako Tsuji
+11:44-12:06 : "OpenACC Execution Models for Manycore Processor with ARM" by Mitsuhisa Sato and Miwako Tsuji  [[Slide]](Sato.pdf)

 12:06-12:28 : "Are we ready for broader adoption of ARM in the HPC community: Performance and Energy Efficiency Analysis of Benchmarks and Applications Executed on High-End ARM Systems" by Nikolay A. Simakov, Robert L. Deleon, Joseph P. White, Matthew D. Jones, Thomas R. Furlani, Eva Siegmann and Robert J. Harrison